macintoshpie/paropt-service/README.md

 ```

 ## Usage
 See examples in `/examples` directory.
-Here's a quick overview the endpoints (prefixed with `/api/v1`)
+Here's a quick overview the endpoints (all calls should be prefixed with `/api/v1`)
 * `/experiments`
   * POST: get or create experiment
     * see examples directory for expected body